Why Major in Sociology/Anthropology?

 Rather than prepare you for a specific job or career, majoring in Sociology/Anthropology will help you develop a diverse set of skills and capacities that can be applied to countless fields.
 Sociology and Anthropology will equip you with the resources needed to become actively engaged in identifying and addressing the needs of the complex, rapidly changing times in which we live.

-According to the Bureau of Labor Statistics Occupational Outlook Handbook,
+Bureau of Labor Statistics Occupational Outlook Handbook:

 "Sociologists will experience much faster than average job growth because the incorporation of sociology into research in other fields continues to increase.
 Sociologists possess broad training and education in analytical, methodological, conceptual, and quantitative and qualitative analysis and research, so their skills can be applied to many different occupations."

 You can try out various fields and careers that interest you by completing internships and designing

 Odyssey Projects as well as choose classes that will help you prepare accordingly.
 Note however, that the benefits of a degree in Anthropology/Sociology will extend well beyond landing that first job out of college and will still be apparent years down the line when you may find yourself engaged in a field of work that doesn't even exist today.

 From Hendrix Soc/Anth Alumni

 Rachel Siegel, a 2010 graduate, says that her degree in Sociology/Anthropology has been helpful in her job as a Presidential Fellow for the Crain-Mailing Center at Hendrix:

 "My job requires a lot of teamwork and social interaction that allows me to implement the skills I acquired while working toward my degree."